paulvanwamelen/api-aws/README.md

 * Clone the repo.
 * Run `npm install` to install the plugins.
 * Configure `serverless` with your own credentials.
+* Create the `apsecrets.yml` file with the entries you see in `serverless.yml` or enter your information directly.
 * Run `serverless deploy`.